Our People

 What makes us special is our connection to our work and to each other.
 We work together as a highly agile group, able to adapt to changing needs and priorities.
 Each of us is energised by new people and new problems.

-Craig Appaneal | Founder & Principal
+Craig Appaneal

 Craig is the Founder & Director of Openloop Solutions.
 He specialises in the design and delivery of organisational development solutions to drive higher levels of organisational performance.
 He has extensive experience leading organisational development and change initiatives within complex and challenging environments.
 Craig has worked with government agencies, corporations, and professional sports teams.